cadooley/gridEZ/README.md

 ### Instructions

-1. Open and run gridEZ_fn_public_release_v1.R
+1. Download 'gridEZ_running_script_public_release_v1.R' and 'gridEZ_fn_public_release_v1.R'
-2. Open gridEZ_running_script_public_release_v1.R
+2. Open 'gridEZ_running_script_public_release_v1.R' in R
 3. Edit memory.limit(#), if needed
 4. Edit ncores and par_type to suit your computing system's parallel processing
+5. If needed, edit source() to include the file location of 'gridEZ_fn_public_release_v1.R' in order to read in the gridEZ function
-4. Load in your input population, strata and settlement rasters by editing the pathways and filenames under'set input files' section
+6. Load in your input population, strata and settlement rasters by editing the pathways and filenames under'set input files' section
-5. Edit gridEZ() specifications for your EZ generations under 'run grid EZ code' section
+7. Edit gridEZ() specifications for your EZ generations under 'run grid EZ code' section
-6. Run whole gridEZ_running_script_public_release_v1.R script
+8. Run whole gridEZ_running_script_public_release_v1.R script

+### Saint Kitts and Nevis example

+Please try out this example to see what an output sampling frame looks like.
+The R script produces summaries of the output EZs, which may be helpful code for other gridded sampling frames.

 ### Recommendations (as of 16/07/2019)